lmanul/whylinuxisbetter/_posts/warez.md

 <h2>Why copy software illegally if you can get it for free?</h2>

-<p>So, you're perfectly clean, you have *cough* purchased a license for all the software you've ever used *cough*,
-and nobody can bother you about this?
-Well, if that's the case, congratulations :)</p>
+So, you're perfectly clean, you have *cough* purchased a license for all the software you've ever used *cough*, and nobody can bother you about this?
+Well, if that's the case, congratulations :)

-<p>However, for most people, let's be honest, illegally copied software
-is very common.
+However, for most people, let's be honest, illegally copied software is very common.
 Copying Adobe Photoshop instead of buying it probably doesn't let you have nightmares.
 But are you really confident that you won't ever have trouble for that?
 Not so sure, huh...
 Software makers